On the numerical dimension of Calabi-Yau 3-folds of Picard number 2: Examples

 Now, a smooth intersection of $Y$ with a form of bidegree $(1,1)$ on $\PP^3\times \PP^5$ is a Calabi-Yau threefold $X$ of Picard number $2$ with finite automorphism group by \cite[Theorem 3.1]{CO15}.
 In our ancillary \emph{Macaulay2}-file, we check that the first projection $\pi_1$ to $\PP^3$ is $2:1$ and induces a birational involution as in the first example.
 The second projection $\pi_2$ maps $X$ birationally to a singular complete intersection $V_{2,4} \subseteq \PP^5$ of the Grassmannian $G(2,4)$ and a quartic hypersurface.
 The complete intersection $V_{2,4}$ is singular in $33$ double points, denoted by $\Sigma$, which lie on a unique Del Pezzo quintic surface $S$.
 We may apply \cite[Lemma 2.14]{LW21} to $V_{2,4}$: \begin{itemize} \item The projection $\pi_2$ of $X$ to $V_{2,4}$ is a small resolution and the restriction to $\pi_2^{-1}(S) \rightarrow S$ is the blow-up of $S$ in $\Sigma$.
 Hence, we get $33$ lines $\pi_2^{-1}(\Sigma)$ on $X$ which are contracted by $\pi_2$.
 Note that by our construction $X$ is isomorphic to the blow-up $\textrm{Bl}_S(V_{2,4})$ of $V_{2,4}$ along the surface $S$. \item There exists an Atiyah flop $X^+ \rightarrow V_{2,4}$ flopping the contracted curves $\pi_2^{-1}(\Sigma)$.
 This is obtained by the blow-up of $V_{2,4}$ in its singular points, denoted by $W= \textrm{Bl}_\Sigma(V_{2,4})$, and the following diagram

-where the morphism $W\to X^+$ contracts the strict transform of the $33$ lines $\pi_2^{-1}(\Sigma)$ on $W$. \item Furthermore, there is a smooth surface $S^+$ on $X^+$ isomorphic to $S$. \end{itemize} Let $\varphi$ be another extremal contraction of $X^+$ as in the diagram above.
-It remains to analyse if the extremal contraction $\varphi$ contracts the divisor $S^+$ on $X^+$ using \cite[Lemma 2.5]{KK09}.
-Under this assumption, we conclude that the birational automorphism group $\Bir(X)$ is finite. \end{example}
+where the morphism $W\to X^+$ contracts the strict transform of the $33$ lines $\pi_2^{-1}(\Sigma)$ on $W$. \item Furthermore, there is a smooth surface $S^+$ on $X^+$ isomorphic to $S$. \end{itemize} Since $X$ and $X^{+}$ are isomorphic in codimension one, there exists another birational primitive contraction $\varphi$ as in the diagram above.
+Assuming that $\varphi$ is divisorial, we can conclude that $\Bir(X)$ is finite. \end{example}

 \begin{remark} The above constructions can be applied to other complete intersections of $Z$ producing more examples of Calabi-Yau varieties with different geometric behavior (see our \emph{Macaulay2}-file \cite{CY3foldM2}).
 For example, the intersection of $Z$ with two forms of bidegree $(2,1)$ and $(0,2)$ is similar to Example \ref{example1}.
 All of our examples are not in the list of Calabi-Yau threefolds in \cite{KK09} and \cite{Kap09}. \end{remark}